 What Is an HVAC System?

 HVAC stands for Heating, Ventilation, and Air Conditioning.
 It is a closed system that manages the airflow in your home to provide ventilation.
 It also heats or cools the air to make the living space comfortable.
+You will need an HVAC tech to repair or upgrade or install your HVAC system.

 What HVAC Options Are Available for a Tiny House?